 All teachers within the ECASD hold at least a bachelor's degree, and many possess advanced degrees.
 In addition, the majority of teachers are fully licensed by the Wisconsin Department of Public Instruction for their assignments.
-A very small number of teachers have been granted emergency licenses.
+A very small number of teachers have been granted stipulated licenses while they work toward full licensure.